dp770/aws_deepracer_worksheet/README.md

 ## Reward Function

-Rewards calculation is based on a number of conditional points, which are all configurabTHatle.
+Rewards calculation is based on a number of conditional points, which are all configurabale.
 Sum of all conditional points contributes to the final score.
 Conditional points also have sensitivity parameter to control rewards curve.

 #### The points are: